ropensci-review-tools/pkgcheck/README.md

     ##

-While the `print` method provides the full details of the `pkgreport`:
+A package may only be submitted when the summary contains all ticks and no cross symbols.
+(And these symbols are colour-coded when generated in a terminal; GitHub markdown only renders them in black-and-white.)
+The full details of the object returned from the `pkgreport` function may be seen with the default `print` method:

 ``` r
 print (x)